Shari Barkin

-Shari L. Barkin is an American pediatrician.
-In 2021, she was elected a Member of the National Academy of Medicine for "pioneering pragmatic randomized controlled trials in community settings, undertaken in collaboration with parents and community partners, and addressing health disparities in pediatric obesity."
+Shari L. Barkin is an American pediatrician, physician-scientist, and academic administrator who serves as the George W. Brumley Jr. Professor and Chair of Pediatrics at Emory University School of Medicine, Pediatrician-in-Chief at Children's Healthcare of Atlanta, and executive director of the Pediatric Institute.
+Barkin is known for leading pragmatic randomized controlled trials addressing childhood obesity and health disparities among underserved populations.
+In 2021, she was elected a member of the National Academy of Medicine for "pioneering pragmatic randomized controlled trials in community settings, undertaken in collaboration with parents and community partners, and addressing health disparities in pediatric obesity."

 Early life and education

 Barkin was born and raised in Maryland as the daughter of a doctor and a nurse.
 She completed her undergraduate degree at Duke University before completing her medical degree at the University of Cincinnati.
 After her pediatric residency at Children's Hospital Los Angeles, Barkin was selected as a UCLA Robert Wood Johnson Clinical Scholar and completed a fellowship in Health Services Research.
 During her time in Cincinnati, she was influenced by Norma Wagner who identified her as a "change agent."

 Growing up, Barkin danced with The Washington Ballet and hitchhiked across Australia and New Zealand.